ccuvislab/DreamBooth/README.md

 resize both instance images and class images to 512×512.
 ❗ Please remember to modify the image path inside the rescale_image.py

-* Instance Image: Images of the specific subject you want the model to learn and personalize
+* Instance Image: Images of the specific subject you want the model to learn and personalize (about 5~10 images)
-* Class Image: Generic images from the same category as the instance
+* Class Image: Generic images from the same category as the instance (about 3 images)

 🖼️ Example:
 <table>